 2. Functionality & Practicality

 Also if you can, try to include all potential pram-pushers in the buying process as something like height difference can mean the difference between comfortable strolling for Mum and a painful back for Dad.
-Many strollers have telescoping handlebars to accommodate varying heights, but it’s always good to take them on a test drive in-store to ensure you’ve got the right one to suit your family.
+Many strollers have telescoping handlebars to accommodate varying heights, but it’s always good to take them on a test drive to ensure you’ve got the right one to suit your family.

 3. Comfort